Update you browser

 Term 2

-Over the course of the Developing Methodologies (30 credits) unit, you will explore themes situated within wider material culture, particularly those revealed by self-directed study via the lens of a Ceramics & Glass practice.
-Through experimentation and research, they will establish and develop the methodologies that will define your emerging practice.
-Developments and lines of enquiry formulated in Interrogating Your Practice and Deconstructing Assumptions, and through the Territory, will act as a background for producing a body of work.
+Throughout this unit, you will explore themes situated within wider material culture particularly those revealed by self-directed study via the lens of a Ceramics & Glass practice.
+Through experimentation and research, you will establish and develop the methodologies that will define their emerging practice.
+Developments and lines of enquiry formulated in Interrogating Your Practice and Deconstructing Assumptions, and through the Platform, will act as a background for the production of a body of work.
 You will be required to write your proposal and develop the summative project for the Independent Research Project by the middle of this unit.

 Term 3